Have questions about the mortgage process? We’re here to help!

 Can I pay off my mortgage faster?

-Depending on your mortgage terms, you may have options for paying off your mortgage faster.
-Most variable rate mortgage holders have prepayment privileges, meaning they can make extra payments or pay more than the minimum amount ahead of time without facing any penalties.
-This means that over time, borrowers can repay their mortgage before the scheduled date.
-This saves the borrower extra money they would otherwise owe in interest.
+Depending on your mortgage terms, you may have options for paying off your mortgage faster through prepayments.
+These allow you to make larger or more frequent payments without facing any penalties.
+This means that over time, you can repay your mortgage sooner and save money in interest.
+Both fixed and variable-rate mortgages may have prepayment privileges.
 Your specific mortgage contract will have all the information you need to understand your prepayment options.

 What documents do I need to provide?